 Welcome to our Year 5 information page

-5PN are taught by Mrs Price and Mr Nokovic
+5PS are taught by Mrs Price and Mrs Sills

-Our teaching assistants are Mrs Birkby, Mrs Willison and Mrs Bamford
+Our teaching assistants are Mrs Birkby, Mrs Rainbow, Mrs Keats and Mr Hazelden

 Home Learning will relate to class learning and will include a maths task, a literacy task and a history/geography/science task.
 This is in addition to the expected reading, spellings and times tables practice.

-Spellings: Given on a Wednesday and tested the following Wednesday
+Spellings: Given on Friday and tested the following Friday.

 In Year 5, we aim to make each day an enjoyable learning experience, and guide the children to have high expectations of themselves, their peers and the teachers.
 We reinforce and extend the learning and develop a growth mind-set.
 The children in year 5 are given every possible opportunity to reflect on their learning and will become more positive about what they know and what they need to do, in order to succeed.
 There is a real emphasis on being independent learners and children who feel very proud about their achievements.

 We aim for every child to have a positive attitude to school and go home full of enthusiasm about what they have learnt that day.